My Agency Plateaued at $30K-$50K and I Don’t Know Why

 Which function, if I owned it completely, would 2x our revenue faster?

-There’s no wrong answer.
-But there is a wrong non-answer: trying to do both at 50% capacity.
+There’s no wrong answer here.
+But there is one wrong move: trying to do both at 50% capacity.

 Callum chose sales.
-He was exceptional at closing deals and maintaining client relationships.
-His strategic delivery was good, but not irreplaceable.
-Someone else could learn his frameworks.
+He was exceptional at closing deals and maintaining client relationships, and while his strategic delivery was strong, it wasn’t irreplaceable—someone else could learn his frameworks.

 The immediate fix identifies your bottleneck.
 This protocol removes it.